entavelis/ScaleParty/README.md

 ## Interactive Generation
 ![til](./visuals/scaleparty.gif)

-You can experiment with the tool, in the scaleparty.ipynb notebook.
+You can experiment with the tool using the scaleparty.ipynb notebook.

 ## Installation
 This project was built upon the [mmgeneration](https://github.com/open-mmlab/mmgeneration) framework.